sanketchoudhary5/Snake-Game/README.md

 3️⃣ Audio API (new Audio()) – Plays sound effects for game actions.

 ## 👥 Contributing
-Want to make this Snake Game even better? 🚀 Follow these steps:
+Want to make this Snake Game even better?
+Follow these steps:

 1️⃣ Fork the repository 🍴.

-2️⃣ Clone the project to your local machine 💻:
+2️⃣ Clone the project to your local machine:

 git clone https://github.com/your-username/snake-game.git

-3️⃣ Create a new branch (feature/your-feature-name) 🌿.
+3️⃣ Create a new branch (feature/your-feature-name).

-4️⃣ Add your improvements (e.g., new skins, power-ups, or levels) 🎨⚡.
+4️⃣ Add your improvements (e.g., new skins, power-ups, or levels).

-5️⃣ Push your changes and submit a pull request 🔄.
+5️⃣ Push your changes and submit a pull request.

 Your contributions are always welcome! 🎉
 ## 🛠️ Installation
 To play the game locally, follow these steps:

-1️⃣ Make sure you have a modern web browser installed 🖥️.
+1️⃣ Make sure you have a modern web browser installed.

-2️⃣ Download or clone the project repository 📥:
+2️⃣ Download or clone the project repository:

 git clone https://github.com/your-username/snake-game.git

-3️⃣ Open the project folder and run index.html in your browser 🌍.
+3️⃣ Open the project folder and run index.html in your browser.

-Now, you’re all set to play! 🎮🐍
+Now, you’re all set to play! 🎮
 ## 🚀 Deployment
 You can deploy this game on various platforms: